 About Customer's Canvas Preflight Tool

-Customer’s Canvas Preflight and Proofing is an API specially developed to help streamline the pre-print validation process.
+Customer’s Canvas Preflight tool is specially developed to help streamline the pre-print validation process.
 It saves both you and your customers time by performing automatic and accurate checks of the designs uploaded to your site by end-users, ensuring that they meet specific requirements.

 - Built to reduce order processing time

 The preflight software automatically identifies problems in uploaded designs that could affect the quality of the final product and encourages users to fix them before submitting their order.